Aleuts: Aleut clothing

-The Aleut people developed in one of the harshest climates in the world, and learned to create and protect warmth.
+Aleuts developed in one of the harshest climates in the world, and learned to create and protect warmth.
 Both men and women wore parkas that extended below the knees.
 The women wore the skin of seal or sea-otter, and the men wore bird skin parkas, the feathers turned in or out depending on the weather.
 When the men were hunting on the water, they wore waterproof parkas made from seal or sea-lion guts, or the entrails of bear, walrus, or whales.
 Parkas had a hood that could be cinched, as could the wrist openings, so water could not get in.
 Men wore breeches made from the esophageal skin of seals.
 Children wore parkas made of downy eagle skin with tanned bird skin caps.
 They called these parkas kameikas, meaning 'rain gear' in the English language.

 Sea-lions, harbor seals, and sea otters are the most abundant marine mammals.
 The men brought home the skins and prepared them by soaking them in urine and stretching them.
 The women undertook the sewing.
 Preparation of the gut for clothing involved several steps.
 The prepared intestines were turned inside out.
 A bone knife was used to remove the muscle tissue and fat from the walls of the intestine.
 The gut was cut and stretched, and fastened to stakes to dry.
 It was then cut and sewn to make waterproof parkas, bags, and other receptacles.
 On some hunting trips, the men would take several women with them.
 They would catch birds and prepare the carcasses and feathers for future use.
 They caught puffins (Lunda cirrhata, Fratercula corniculata), guillemots, and murres.

 It took 40 skins of tufted puffin and 60 skins of horned puffin to make one parka.
 A woman would need a year for all the labor to make one parka.
 Each lasted two years with proper care.
 All parkas were decorated with bird feathers, beard bristles of seal and sea-lion, beaks of sea parrots, bird claws, sea otter fur, dyed leather, and caribou hair sewn in the seams.

 Women made needles from the wing bones of seabirds.
 They made thread from the sinews of different animals and fish guts.
 A thin strip of seal intestine could also be used, twisted to form a thread.
 The women grew their thumbnail extra long and sharpened it.
 They could split threads to make them as fine as a hair.
 They used vermilion paint, hematite, the ink bag of the octopus, and the root of a kind of grass or vine to color the threads.

 Gender

-Russian travelers making early contact with the Aleut mention traditional tales of two-spirits or third and fourth gender people, known as ayagigux̂ (male-bodied, 'man transformed into a woman') and tayagigux̂ (female-bodied, 'woman transformed into a man'), but it is unclear whether these tales are about historical individuals or spirits.
+Russian travelers making early contact with the Aleuts mention traditional tales of two-spirits or third and fourth gender people, known as ayagigux̂ (male-bodied, 'man transformed into a woman') and tayagigux̂ (female-bodied, 'woman transformed into a man'), but it is unclear whether these tales are about historical individuals or spirits.